 Microsoft, on the way of open source

-Microsoft, at one time biggest opponents of open source, is now not just supporting it but in fact, is jumping directly into it.
-Most of the people from open source community still remember Bill Gates remarks in an interview comparing open source developers with communist.
-Even the Steve Ballmer, the successor of Bill Gate at Microsoft, has similar thoughts during his whole tenure as CEO.
-In 2011, Steve Ballmer said that "Linux is a cancer".
-But Satya Nadella, the current CEO, has taken a 180 degree turn and not just says that "Microsoft loves Linux" but now Microsoft is keenly working to bring its own products as open source.
+Microsoft, at one time the biggest opponents of open source, is now not just supporting it but in fact, is jumping directly into it.
+Most of the people from the open-source community still remember Bill Gates's remarks in an interview comparing open source developers with communists.
+Even Steve Ballmer, the successor of Bill Gate at Microsoft, has similar thoughts during his whole tenure as CEO.
+In 2011, Steve Ballmer said that "Linux is cancer".
+But Satya Nadella, the current CEO, has taken a 180-degree turn and not just says that "Microsoft loves Linux" but now Microsoft is keenly working to bring its own products as open source.

-Today, developers who use .NET platform have to use a server environment that does not have what Linux have.
+Today, developers who use the .NET platform have to use a server environment that does not have what Linux has.
 They are stuck with a generation-behind technology.

 Microsoft Corporate Vice President at Developer Division, Mr. S. Somasegar, says that “With these releases, we are broadly opening up access to our industry-leading platform and tools to every developer building any application in today’s mobile-first, cloud-first world.
 No matter if you are a startup, a student, a hobbyist, an open-source developer, or a commercial developer, and no matter the platform you are targeting or the app you are creating, Visual Studio, Visual Studio Online, .NET, and Azure will help you be successful.”